Won Dharma Facilities

 Timeless Zen House and Placeless Zen House are two guest residences capable of accommodating 60 overnight guests in single, double, and dorm-style rooms featuring forest and mountain views.
 There are several single rooms, but most rooms are double rooms with twin beds and an ensuite sink.
 Each room shares a modern tiled bath with the adjacent room.

 Accommodations are quiet, simple, convenient, and comfortable.
-Each House has a spacious lounge with a magnificent view of the Catskill Mountains.
-Conveniently located inside each House is a 300 sq. ft. multi-purpose room, which can be used as a smaller meeting room, break-out space, or conference room.
+Each house has a spacious lounge with a magnificent view of the Catskill Mountains.
 Timeless Zen House also has a 1,000 sq. ft. medium-sized hall on the first floor, which can be used for meditation/yoga practice or as a conference room.

 Both Houses have inner courtyards which create a natural sense of quiet and contemplation.

 Mindfulness Walking (open to the public from April to November)

 Walk in the Present Moment

 Arrive with each step in the present moment.